 Yambazi Banda, Mark N. Kvale, Thomas J. Hoffmann, Stephanie E. Hesselson, H. Tang, Dilrini Ranatunga, Lawrence Walter, Catherine Schaefer, Pui-Yan Kwok, and Neil J. Risch.
 "Admixture Estimation in a Founder Population."
 A paper presented at the annual meeting of The American Society of Human Genetics (ASHG) in October 22-26, 2013 in Boston, Massachusetts.
 These researchers found that about 4.1% of Ashkenazi ancestry is of Slavic origin related to Russians.
 (Russians were one of the populations they compared Ashkenazim with.)

 Eran Elhaik.
 "The Missing Link of Jewish European Ancestry: Contrasting the Rhineland and the Khazarian Hypotheses."
 Genome Biology and Evolution 5:1 (2013): 61-74.
-Among other things, Elhaik assembled data that shows that East European Ashkenazim have an elevated amount of East European (including Slavic) ancestry (12%) compared to Central European Ashkenazim (3%); I confirmed this is true in the EUtest evaluations I discuss further down.
+Among other things, Elhaik assembled data that shows that East European Ashkenazim have an elevated amount of East European (including Slavic) ancestry (12%) compared to Central European Ashkenazim (3%); I confirmed this is generally true in the EUtest evaluations I discuss further down, especially when those Central European Ashkenazim are German Jews from longstanding communities.

 The professional geneticist James Xue told an inquirer that Ashkenazim on average have 7%-8% admixture originating from Eastern Europeans.